 When to Enroll

-When you first start your Part B, the best time to enroll in a Medigap plan.
-When your Part B becomes effective, your 6-month open enrollment period for a Medicare Supplement plan beings; during this window, you’ll be able to enroll in any letter plan you choose without going through medical underwriting.
+When you first start your Part B, enrolling in a Medigap plan is the best time.
+When your Part B becomes effective, your 6-month Open Enrollment Period for a Medicare Supplement plan beings; during this window, you can enroll in any letter plan you choose without going through medical underwriting.